openstack-archive/tricircle/doc/source/api_v1.rst

 ================
 Tricircle API v1
 ================
-This API describes the ways of interacting with Tricircle(Cascade) service via HTTP protocol using Representational State Transfer(ReST).
+This API describes the ways of interacting with Tricircle service via HTTP protocol using Representational State Transfer(ReST).

 Application Root [/]